czmirek/czmirek.github.io/content/posts/stop-with-ddd-evangelism.md

 ## Persistence

-The `class User` in the example above is a **aggregate root**.
-Basically the logical group of our domain or you could say a domain entity.
+The `class User` in the example above is an **aggregate root** which is the logical group of our domain or a domain entity.

 The nice thing about using root aggregates is that we've isolated our domain from the persistence and our `class User` represents only the business logic, pure and nice.